ncteisen/the-hypertextual-library/pride_and_prejudice/text.txt

 "Yes, very different.
 But I think Mr. Darcy improves upon acquaintance."

 "Indeed!" cried Mr. Wickham with a look which did not escape her.
-"And pray, may I ask?--" But checking himself, he added, in a gayer tone, "Is it in address that he improves?
-Has he deigned to add aught of civility to his ordinary style?--for I dare not hope," he continued in a lower and more serious tone, "that he is improved in essentials."
+"And pray, may I ask? -- " But checking himself, he added, in a gayer tone, "Is it in address that he improves?
+Has he deigned to add aught of civility to his ordinary style? -- for I dare not hope," he continued in a lower and more serious tone, "that he is improved in essentials."

 "Oh, no!" said Elizabeth.
 "In essentials, I believe, he is very much